The Best Guide To The Floating Villages of Siem Reap Cambodia

 Tonle Sap Lake is a UNESCO World Heritage site, but it is endangered due to overfishing and pollution.

 It is located ten and a half miles outside of Siem Reap.
 Tonle Sap Lake, fed by the Mekong River, is the largest freshwater lake in Southeast Asia that supplies half of Cambodia.
-Once a local way of life, Tonle Sap Lake is best known for the houses that sit on slits 32 feet high.
+Once a local way of life, Tonle Sap Lake is best known for slits 32 feet high houses.

 During the wet season, the Tonle Sap Lake swells to 192,62 square miles.
-The largest freshwater floodplain in the world, and over three million people live on and around the Tonle Sap Lake.
+The largest freshwater floodplain globally, and over three million people live on and around the Tonle Sap Lake.